portainer/portainer-docs/docs/v2.0/edge/jobs/add.md

-# Add a Edge Job
+# Add an Edge Job

-Adding a Edge Job is a excellent way to schedule jobs in your Edge hosts.
+Adding an Edge Job is an excellent way to schedule jobs in your Edge hosts.
 This can be used to run any scripts you need, for example, run a backup in a determined period of time.

 <b>Note</b>: This is a beta feature.

 <b>Note 2</b>: Computing features needs to be enabled.
-Take a look at this section in our [admin guide](v2.0/settings/edge/#enabling-edge-compute-features).
+Take a look at this section in our [admin guide](/v2.0/settings/edge/#enabling-edge-compute-features).

-## Adding a Edge Job
+## Adding an Edge Job

 To add a job, click <b>Edge Jobs</b> and then <b>Add Edge job</b>.